History of the Romania national football team: Euro 92 and USA 94

 Romania missed out on Euro 92.
 Scotland qualified after Romania drew a must-win last match in Sofia against Bulgaria, with Nasko Sirakov's equalizer sealing their fate.

 They were successful, though in reaching another World Cup in the United States in 1994.
 Despite losing in Belgium and suffering a heavy 5–2 defeat in Czechoslovakia, Romania went into their last match at Cardiff Arms Park with Wales needing a win to pip them to a place in the finals.
 Goals from Gheorghe Hagi and Dean Saunders meant the game was finely balanced, before Wales were awarded a penalty.
 Paul Bodin of Swindon Town stepped up but hit the woodwork and Romania went on to win 2–1, Răducioiu's late goal proving unnecessary as Czechoslovakia dropped a point in Belgium and were knocked out.

-At the finals, Romania were one of the most entertaining teams in the early stages with Hagi, Răducioiu and Dumitrescu on form.
+At the finals, Romania were one of the most entertaining teams in the early stages with Hagi, Răducioiu, and Dumitrescu on form.
 Romania beat Colombia – dark horses and Pelé's tip for the tournament – in the Pasadena Rose Bowl in Los Angeles 3–1.
 Răducioiu opened the scoring before Hagi scored a spectacular second from wide on the left touchline.
 Adolfo Valencia's header shredded their nerves with a headed goal just before half-time, but Romania held on and Raducioiu sealed the win with a late third.

 In Detroit's Pontiac Silverdome, the temperature soared due to the greenhouse effect in the indoor arena.
-Switzerland, acclimatized after having already played the hosts there, outran Romania in the second half and turned a 1-1 half time score into a surprising 4–1 win.
+Switzerland, acclimatized after having already played the hosts there, outran Romania in the second half and turned a 1-1 halftime score into a surprising 4–1 win.
 Romania responded by beating the hosts 1–0 in Pasadena with an early Dan Petrescu goal.